MusicBucket/musicbucket-bot/README.rst

 - ``/toptracks`` Top Tracks.
 Returns the Last.fm top tracks of your user.
 -  ``/np`` Now Playing.
 Returns track information about what you are currently playing in Last.fm.
+-  ``/collage`` Returns a collage of your most listened albums in a period.
 -  ``/lastfmset username`` Sets a Last.fm username to your Telegram user.
 -  ``/stats`` Retrieves an user list with a links counter for the